neelsmith/icgle/draft.md

 ---

+# In 2017, it is (still!) not possible to encode Greek

+---

 ![A Vienna secession?](imgs/secession.png)

 ---

-# Motivation and background

-HMT:

--   dialects
+# A corpus-linguistic perspective

+Every corpus is characterized by:

--   vocabulary
+-    a unique lexicon
+-    a unique set of inflectional rules

 ---

-historical language: corpus-linguistic perspective

-for a given corpus:

--    unique lexicon
--    unique set of inflectional rules

----

-# "Greek" defined by *shared categories*
+# "Greek" is defined by *analytical categories*

 - "noun" (GCN)